 Description

-PLAN: the bridge is a single-arch overbridge carrying a section of road on a residential street over the railway.
-It is aligned east-west.
+The bridge is made of ashlar and regularly coursed squared Derbyshire gritstone.
+It features a single arch that carries a section of road on a residential street over the railway, aligned east-west.

-EXTERIOR: the bridge has a wide elliptical arch rising from ashlar skewbacks, with ashlar voussoirs below a deep roll moulding, Above the moulding is an ashlar plinth course and two courses of rectangular gritstone blocks which together form the parapet walls of the bridge.
-Above these are deep, wide ashlar copings with rounded upper arrises.
-There are substantial abutments at either end of the bridge with V-jointed ashlar quoins.
-The roll moulding of the bridge is carried through into the adjacent flanking walls of the railway cutting.
+The exterior of the bridge includes a wide elliptical arch that rises from ashlar skewbacks, with ashlar voussoirs beneath a deep roll moulding.
+Above the moulding is an ashlar plinth course and two courses of rectangular gritstone blocks that form the parapet walls.
+The bridge is topped with deep, wide ashlar copings that have rounded upper edges.
+Substantial abutments at either end of the bridge are detailed with V-jointed ashlar quoins.
+The roll moulding of the bridge extends into the adjacent flanking walls of the railway cutting.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.